Uhuru’s War On Corruption

 Why the sudden anger?
 Well, the president ‘hurt’ the opposition by claiming that no administration has done more to fight corruption than his.
 Some of the president’s supporters, on the other hand, didn’t like the ‘mnataka nifanye nini?‘ question.
 Watch the video for more.

-To make matters worse, an Interim Audit Report was leaked to Nation Media’s Business Daily pointing to loss of over 5bn at the Ministry of Health.
+To make matters worse, an Interim Audit Report (leaked to Nation Media’s Business Daily) pointed to loss of over 5bn at the Ministry of Health.
 The #AfyaHouseScandal, in a way, justified opposition’s anger and Uhuru supporters’ disillusionment.

 So, why write when the verdict is already out there?
 Why become the devil’s advocate when political correctness demands otherwise?
 Do I know better than the public court?
 Well, ladies and gentlemen, I have no faith in the public court.
 I also can’t just ignore President Uhuru’s role in the war against corruption in Kenya.
 Suffice to say, circumstantial evidence points to a well choreographed political onslaught against Jubilee (thinly veiled as an anti-corruption campaign).
 Let me begin with Uhuru’s contribution to the war against corruption…